shreytailor/parallel-scheduler/wiki/work_logs_individual/Hajin.md

 - Created a dot file that reflects two graphs from lecture slides
 - Communicated solutions to the team about some of the issues I encountered while getting Shrey's newly built JavaFX application to run.
 1. need fxml dependency
-2.need to wrap plugins tag with build tag
+2. need to wrap plugins tag with build tag
 3. mvn clean install -U helps if you want to clean install dependencies
 4. here's an example of program argument for Entrypoint run configuration: task-scheduler/src/dot-tests/lectureExample.DOT 2 -v
 5. NotImplementedException is only supported up to Java 6